Oushesh/Impact_Nexus005/readme_suggestions.md

      * embeddings for
    * Endpoint to get DeepCheck data.
 (TODAY)
    * CI/CD (TODO) + logging in supabase all endpoints + Snowflake + gsutil (done)
+   * build spec.yml into Makefile
+   * Getting away completely from Spacy.

 ##

 ## Tests for high Standards from here: